GridTools/gt4py/docs/development/CI/cscs-ci.md

 ### Pipeline File

 The pipeline config for the default pipeline is at `ci/cscs-ci.yml`.
-Check the [syntax reference for GitLab CI](https://docs.gitlab.com/ee/ci/yaml/) if you are not familiar.
+Check the [syntax reference for GitLab CI](https://docs.gitlab.com/ee/ci/yaml/) if you are not familiar with it.

 ### Whitelisted Users